eleanor-collier/syncfmri-processing-pipeline/README.md

     * To check for subjects you may want to exclude from analysis due to too many motion outliers, run QA/check_motion_outliers.sh
 8. Run ```6_clean_nuisance.sh```
     * Regresses out above nuisance variables in GLM & scrubs motion outliers
-    * Fills out a copy of templates/preproc.fsf for each subject & run
+    * Fills out a copy of templates/preproc.fsf for each subject & run, which is then used by FEAT to clean the data
     * If running on cluster, cluster can handle UP TO 25 RUNS PER JOB (so if each subject has 3 runs, run max 8 subjects per job)
     * To check that cleaned EPIs were successfully output, run QA/check_GLM_output
 9. Run ```7_extract_roi_timecourses.sh```